disymclean/HabitatAnnotation/README.md

 #<a name="method"></a>Method

-The annotation schema is made up of nested Benthic Composition classes taken from the CATAMI schema and a Field of View and Relief class that are useful for characterising horizonatlly facing imagery.
+The annotation schema is made up of nested Benthic Composition classes taken from the CATAMI schema and a Field of View and Relief class that are useful for characterising horizontally facing imagery.
 BROAD>MORPHOLOGY>TYPE/FieldOfView/Relief

 For detailed information on the particular taxanomic levels within the BROAD>MORPHOLOGY>TYPE classifications provided in this annotation schema, please consult the CATAMI visual guide within this repository.